 As such, binjr aims to become a valuable tool in forensic analysis when working with data sources that do not provide such flexible visualization natively.

-It is a Java based client application, packaged as a single executable JAR file and has no other requirement than a compatible Java Runtime Environment, and runs on multiple Desktop environnements (Windows, MacOS and Linux).
+It is a Java based client application and runs on multiple Desktop environnements (Windows, MacOS and Linux).